• Skip to primary navigation

 This post may include affiliate links.
 Please see my disclosure.

 This disinfectant recipe follows recommendations and ratios set forth by the Centers for Disease Control and Prevention (CDC).
-Please note that some of the photos in this post feature a bottle of scented bleach (which is not recommended for this cleaner).
-The “more colorful” bottle was used to make the photos more visually appealing.
 You must use a liquid bleach containing 6-7% sodium hypochlorite when following the recipe in this post.

 I believe we’re into the 5th week of our COVID-19 quarantine here in Wisconsin.
 From the beginning, it’s been difficult to get my hands on any disinfecting products in the stores.
 I still check the aisles during my grocery store runs but haven’t been lucky enough to come across any yet.